modflowpy/pymake/README.md

-                        start with a blank space or separated from the name (-sl or --syslibs) with a equal sign (-sl='-libgcc'). (default is None) -mf, --makefile       Create a GNU make makefile. (default is False) -md MAKEFILEDIR, --makefiledir MAKEFILEDIR
+                        start with a blank space or separated from the name (-sl or --syslibs) with a equal sign (-sl='-libgcc'). (default is None) -mf, --makefile       Create a GNU make makefile. (default is False) -mfo, --makefile-only
+                        Create a GNU make makefile without building the target. (default is False) -md MAKEFILEDIR, --makefiledir MAKEFILEDIR
                         GNU make makefile directory. (default is '.')
   -cs COMMONSRC, --commonsrc COMMONSRC